chanderankit/apache-kafka/README.md

-Here's a refactored and optimized version of your GitHub README.
-It improves clarity, formatting, and consistency, while keeping the guide beginner-friendly and concise:

----

 # 🚀 Apache Kafka (KRaft Mode) Setup on Windows

 This guide walks you through setting up **Apache Kafka in KRaft mode (no ZooKeeper)** on a Windows machine.